Acepie/Public-Portfolio-Projects/README.md

 ### React Text Adventure

-Framework/Demo application for creating choose you own adventure games
+Framework/Demo application for creating choose your own adventure games

 Includes features such as a dialogue tree, inventory system, disabling choices based on items held, and adding context images